 Strengthen Your Core With These 11 Swiss Ball Exercises

 The exercise ball, also known as the Swiss Ball, was developed in 1963 by Aquilino Cosani, an Italian plastics manufacturer.
 According to Wikipedia, the term "Swiss Ball" was used when American physical therapists began to use those techniques in North America after witnessing their benefits in Switzerland.
 And According to Dwight Schrute (my favorite character from The Office), "This ab workout is specifically designed to strengthen your core.
 It has numerous health benefits, strengthens your back, better performance in sports, more enjoyable sex."
 I agree with Dwight and the physical therapists.
-And so does the latest research.
+But is there any research to back these claims?

 Escamilla and colleagues performed a surface electromyography study to figure out which exercises elicited the most significant muscle activity throughout the core musculature.
 They tested the following muscles: rectus abdominis (six-pack), external and internal oblique, latissimus dorsi, lumbar paraspinals (lower back), and rectus femoris (quad/ hip flexor).
 The authors found that some Swiss Ball exercises activated the core musculature more than the abdominal crunch and bent knee sit-up (1).